 The best types of meat to inject

 Just as you can marinade any piece of meat you can also inject flavors into any cut of meat.
 But just because you can, it doesn’t mean that you should.
-There is very little point injecting a one-inch thick rib-eye steak.
+There is very little point in injecting a one-inch thick rib-eye steak.
 The traditional method of marinading will work just as well for such thin cuts and rib-eye isn’t a dry cut.

 The meats that benefit the most from using a marinade injector are large cuts that you deem a little bland in the taste department or that easily dry out.
-Here are a few example of cuts that are great for meat injecting.
+Here are a few examples of cuts that are great for meat injecting.

 - Pork Butt (Shoulder)